There's an art to facilitating a panel discussion.

 2. Provide written bios that are distributed before the panel discussion begins.

-3. Deliver a “home run” answer with the first question.
+3. Deliver a "home run" answer with each panelist's first question.

 4. Create dialogue between panelists...help connect the dots.

-This creates a bookend from the home run and provides a sense of closure to the discussion.
+This creates a bookend from the initial home run answer and provides a sense of closure to the panel discussion.

-Focus on the audience and help the panelists share the most important points.
-Remember, it’s about the audience, not the panelists.
+Focus on the audience and help the panelists share their most important points.